How Christmas is celebrated around the world

 Germany: St. Nicholas Day

-In Germany, Santa Claus generally still takes the appearance of the traditional Roman Catholic bishop St. Nicholas.
-Kids prepare for his arrival by placing freshly polished boots outside their doors, along with carrots for the bishop’s horse.
+In some parts of Germany, Santa Claus generally still takes the appearance of the traditional Roman Catholic bishop, St. Nicholas.
+Kids prepare for his arrival by placing freshly polished boots and carrots for the bishop’s horse outside their doors.
 On Dec.
 6, St. Nicholas Day, the bishop goes house to house with a book describing the children’s deeds.
 Depending on whether they were naughty or nice, he fills their boots with either something good, like sweets, or something not so good, like twigs.

 Ana Duque // Shutterstock